DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Jervinator/README.md

 A lot of examples were given for the methods of proof and this is a big help in understanding them further.

+#Week 5
+- The **Biconditional Statement** was discussed and when their are 2 statements p and q, both statements must be true when p implies q and q implies p.
+- Induction and Recursive were also discussed and examples for these 2 topics confused the class.